mxmxmx/eurotrash_mkII/hard/BOM.md

 notes:

+(‡) the footprint is for 6.3mm, so anything with diameter ≤ 6.3mm should work. ~ 5mm will be easier to hand-solder.

-(‡) something fancier can be used for the audio output ( = the dual op amp being used for audio output). i've tried **OPA1662, AD8599, and LME49720** in the audio path - not sure whether i'd notice the difference, YMMV. but it's reassuring, sort of.
+(‡‡) something fancier can be used for the audio output ( = the dual op amp being used for audio output). i've tried **OPA1662, AD8599, and LME49720** in the audio path - not sure whether i'd notice the difference, YMMV. but it's reassuring, sort of.

-(‡‡) the spi flash is optional; it's a very useful add-on though, as it allows for lower-latency one-shot triggering compared to streaming from SD card (~4ms vs ~8ms). the winbond ICs are a bit hard to find, i got mine from alibaba. (there's pin/software compatible alternative ICs at mouser and the usual places, which should work, see here for a list of supported devices: https://github.com/PaulStoffregen/SerialFlash (NB: the footprint is soic-8)); alternatively, the SPI SRAM thing may be used (which is supported by the pjrc audio API, but not part of the firmware), cf http://www.pjrc.com/teensy/gui/?info=AudioEffectDelayExternal for details
+(‡‡‡) the spi flash is optional; it's a very useful add-on though, as it allows for lower-latency one-shot triggering compared to streaming from SD card (~4ms vs ~8ms). the winbond ICs are a bit hard to find, i got mine from alibaba. (there's pin/software compatible alternative ICs at mouser and the usual places, which should work, see here for a list of supported devices: https://github.com/PaulStoffregen/SerialFlash (NB: the footprint is soic-8)); alternatively, the SPI SRAM thing may be used (which is supported by the pjrc audio API, but not part of the firmware), cf http://www.pjrc.com/teensy/gui/?info=AudioEffectDelayExternal for details

 (†) pinout must be VCC - GND - SCL - SDA. while any OLED w/ SH1106 driver should work, here's two that's confirmed working: [here](http://www.ebay.de/itm/271817542866) and [here](http://www.ebay.de/itm/331132247980); they can also be had from amazon or aliexpress, cf [here](http://www.amazon.com/Serial-128X64-Display-Module-Arduino/dp/B00JM7SWI4/ref=sr_1_2?s=industrial&ie=UTF8&qid=1443270690&sr=1-2&keywords=1.3%22+Serial+128X64+OLED) or [here](http://de.aliexpress.com/item/white-1-3-I2C-IIC-Serial-128X64-12864-OLED-LCD-LED-Display-Module-for-Arduino-51/1669386183.html?isOrigTitle=true) or [here](http://www.alibaba.com/product-detail/1-3-I2C-IIC-Serial-128X64_1982440011.html?spm=a2700.7724838.30.1.5a3TpQ)